-During fiscal year 2007, Mr. Steele received a salary of \$375,000 in accordance with the terms of his employment agreement.
+During fiscal year 2008, Mr. Steele received a salary of \$375,000 in accordance with the terms of his employment agreement.
 In setting Mr. Steele's salary, target bonus and equity compensation grant, the Committee relied on market-competitive pay data and the strong belief that the Chief Executive Officer significantly and directly influences Landec's overall performance.
 The Committee also took into consideration the overall compensation policies discussed above.
-Landec's actual performance for fiscal year 2007 resulted in a bonus to Mr. Steele of \$375,000 explained under "Annual Cash Bonus Plan" above.
-Mr. Steele also received a special cash bonus of \$500,000 as explained under "Special Cash Bonuses" above.
-Mr. Steele is also eligible to receive grants of equity awards under the 2005 Stock Incentive Plan as determined by the Committee, although he did not receive any equity awards in fiscal year 2007.
+As indicated above under "Annual Cash Bonus Plan", Landec's actual financial performance for fiscal year 2008 did not result in a bonus to Mr. Steele under the Company's annual cash bonus plan.
+Mr. Steele is also eligible to receive grants of equity awards under the 2005 Stock Incentive Plan as determined by the Committee, although he did not receive any equity awards in fiscal year 2008.